drap Svelte Themes

 GOOGLE_OAUTH_CLIENT_SECRET OAuth 2.0 credentials retrieved from the [Google Cloud Console].

 INNGEST_EVENT_KEY Inngest event signing key.
+Required only in production.

 INNGEST_SIGNING_KEY Inngest webhook signing key.
+Required only in production.

 POSTGRES_URL The connection string to the PostgreSQL instance.

-DRAP_ENABLE_EMAILS Enable real email sending (default: disabled).
+DRAP_ENABLE_EMAILS Enable real email sending.
+Disabled by default.

 [!IMPORTANT] The OAuth redirect URI is computed as ${ORIGIN}/dashboard/oauth/callback.